MirrorNetworking/Mirror/doc/Articles/General/TCPvsUDP.md

 ## The choice is yours

-Mirror is transport independent, they can simply by added to your NetworkManager GameObject.
-Mirror comes with 2 built in transports to pick from, [Telepathy](../Transports/Telepathy.md) and [Ninja WebSockets](../Transports/WebSockets.md).
+MirrorNG is transport independent, they can simply by added to your NetworkManager GameObject.
+MirrorNG comes with 2 built in transports to pick from, [Telepathy](../Transports/Telepathy.md) and [Ninja WebSockets](../Transports/WebSockets.md).
 See the [transports](../Transports/index.md) page for more about transports.

 Pick whatever works best for you.
 We recommend you profile your game and collect real world numbers before you make a final decision.